 Sample Cease and Desist Letter to Stop Breach of Contract

-Cease and desist letters can be used to prevent someone from interfering with your own contractual rights.
-For example, if you have an employment agreement with someone but a competing business hires that someone in order to hurt your business, you might want to send a cease and desist letter.
+Cease and desist letters can be used to prevent someone from interfering with your contractual rights.
+For example, if you have an employment agreement with someone but a competing business hires that person in order to hurt your business, you might want to send this letter.

 Dear ______,